grodansparadis/vscp-doc-vscpd/level_i_drivers.md

 # VSCP Daemon Level I Drivers

+This driver type is also called CANAL (CAN Abstraction Layer) drivers after the driver API they use.
+Most of them have no relation to [CAN](https://sv.wikipedia.org/wiki/Controller_Area_Network) other than the CANAL API whcigh is used as a least common denominator allowing this type of driver handle many types of busses and devices.

-This is just a .dll (Windows) or a .so (Linux) file with the CANAL interface exported.
-The interface is described [here](./canal_interface_specification.md).
-Several Level I driver comes with the VSCP & Friends package.
+The driver is just a .dll (Windows) or a .so (Linux) file with the Level I/CANAL interface exported.
+The fullinterface is described [here](https://docs.vscp.org/canal/latest/#/).

+Many ready to use Level I drivers are available in the VSCP & Friends package.
+A complete list of drivers can be found [here](https://github.com/grodansparadis?utf8=%E2%9C%93&tab=repositories&q=vscpl1drv-&type=&language=)

-The good thing with the Level I interface is that you can add the .dll or .so as a driver to VSCP daemon or use the dll/do directly from your own application such and in VSCP Works.
+The good thing with the Level I interface is that you can add the .dll or .so as a driver for use with the VSCP daemon or use the dll/do directly from your own application such as in VSCP Works.

 The drivers are configured in the vscpd.conf file (format is [here](http://www.vscp.org/docs/vscpd/doku.php?id=configuring_the_vscp_daemon)).
-If you use more then one driver with different configuration it is very important that the prefix is set to different values for each of them.
-The prefix is prepended to a variable name before it is fetched from the daemon or set for that matter.

-To make a Level I driver just create a dynamically linked library that export the CANAL interface.
-There are plenty of examples to use as a starting point for creating your own driver in the [source tree for the VSCP & Friends package at GitHub](https://github.com/grodansparadis/vscp_software).
-Look in  [src/vscp/drivers/level1](https://github.com/grodansparadis/vscp_software/tree/master/src/vscp/drivers/level1) folder.
+To make your own Level I driver just create a dynamically linked library that export the CANAL interface.
+There are plenty of examples to use as a starting point for creating your own driver in the [source tree for the VSCP & Friends package at GitHub](https://github.com/grodansparadis?utf8=%E2%9C%93&tab=repositories&q=vscpl1drv-&type=&language=).

 For Python developers [python-can](http://python-can.readthedocs.io/en/latest/index.html) is a good tool. __Unfortunately__ the CANAL interface is named USB2CAN but it is there.